zak-al/Psi/Readme.md

 ### Ligatures

 _Psi_ supports some simple ligatures.
 They include weak equalities (`<=` and `>=`), not equal (`!=`), and infinity (`+infinity`, `-infinity` and `infinity`).
-They are enabled by default, but can be disabled by passing `ligatures=False` to the constructor of `Snippet` (see below for a tutorial on how to create Snippets).
+They are enabled by default, but can be disabled by passing `ligatures=False` to the constructor of `PSnippet` (see below for a tutorial on how to create Snippets).

 ---